Contact Us Today 01642 716680

 Definition: DAST is a security practice that involves the testing and evaluation of applications in their running state, often from the outside in, to identify security vulnerabilities that may occur during execution.

-These tools are commonly used in the later stages of the development lifecycle and can be particularly effective in finding configuration mistakes or errors that surface only when a user is interacting with the application.
-DAST is considered an essential part of a robust cyber security strategy, complementing static application security testing (SAST) by bringing an attacker’s perspective to the testing process.
+These tools are commonly used in the later stages of the development lifecycle.
+They can be particularly effective in finding configuration mistakes or errors that surface only when a user is interacting with the application.
+Dynamic application security testing is considered an essential part of a robust cyber security strategy, complementing static application security testing (SAST) by bringing an attacker’s perspective to the testing process.

-Effective DAST practices involve regular scanning and testing cycles during and after software deployment, using automated DAST tools and techniques to provide continuous security assurance.
+Effective dynamic application security testing practices involve regular scanning and testing cycles during and after software deployment, using automated DAST tools and techniques to provide continuous security assurance.
+OWASP provide solid guidance and comprehensive resources on the best dynamic application security testing tools.
+Burp Suite is the most widely adopted DAST tool on the public market.

 Key Characteristics: